Ved-programmer/TypingPro/README.md

 # What is this ?

 Typing Pro is a GUI application made with Python and Pygame.
-Most Probably the First Typing Test GUI with python.Made to improve your typing skills, this GUI can also be taken as an aproach like how a typing website; like
+Made to improve your typing skills.
+This shows you relevant information like wpm, accuracy etc. That you can use to improve your typing speed.
+This can also be treated as a typing test.
-The Typing Cat, Typing Club Etc. You will be abe to understand the core mechanism of how it all works, even though over there Python/Pygame aren't being used.

 # Current Status :